hkbudb/slimchain/README.md

 ## Adjust Proof-of-Work Difficulty

-You can change the initial Proof-of-Work difficulty in the following files:
+You can change the initial Proof-of-Work difficulty in the `config.toml`/`baseline_config.toml`.

-* `slimchain-chain/src/consensus/pow.rs`.
-* `baseline/src/block/pow.rs`.

-Update the `diff` variable in the `genesis_block` method.

 To test the difficulty: